SuperAph1/TG799VAC-XTREME-17.2-MINT/README.md

 EOF
 ```

-Thats it, now use getent to confirm it is up and running:
+- Thats it, now use getent to confirm it is up and running:

+- Server Wise: (router)

 ```sh
 getent services tftp